 Therefore, having these contaminated items in any room in the house can cause it to start smelling like car exhaust fumes (source: The Clever Homeowner).

 For instance, if you work in the garage with some pieces of cloth, gloves, and shoes, they can absorb the bad smell and transfer it to the house when you take the items into the house.

 Ways to Remove Exhaust Smells from Your Home

 Now that we have discussed a few possible causes for your house smelling like car exhaust fumes, let us look at a few effective ways of deodorizing your house and remedying the problem in the process:

 Clean Out the Attached Garage

-Clean the garage of any spills and improve air circulation by opening the shed to allow the exhaust fumes to escape away from your house.
+Clean the garage to eliminate any spills and enhance indoor air quality.
+Improve ventilation by opening the shed to allow fumes to escape away from your house.
 You should also seal garage cracks on the ceiling and finish the drywall to prevent the passage of exhaust fumes.

 Wipe Gasoline Spills

 Act swiftly and clean any gasoline spills you may detect in your house to expel the smell of car exhaust fumes.
 Use absorbent wipes to draw the gasoline from hard surfaces before finishing with paper towels or water and soap.